Bedrooms 5, Sleeps 9, Ratings 1 10/10

 Dining area - There is a dining table and seating for 6.
 We can also provide a highchair and booster seat if required.

-There are 2 large comfortable leather sofas both seating three people and 2 leather chairs.
+There are 2 large comfortable leather sofas both seating three people and a separate leather chair.

-There are 3 bedrooms, one double and 2 twin.
+There are 3 bedrooms, one double, one twin and bedroom two can be configures as either a kingsize double or twin.
 The main bedroom has an en suite with shower, basin and wc.
 Bedroom two has a basin.
 A cot can be provided if required.

 The main bathroom has a bath, superb large walk in shower, basin and wc.
 There is a separate cloakroom with basin and wc and, of course, the en suite in the main bedroom.

-There are electric heaters in all rooms for the winter months.
+There are electric heaters in all rooms for the winter months along with heated towel rails in the two bathrooms.

-The villa has satellite tv with a number of English free to view channels, a large screen tv, a cd player, radio, dvd player, and PlayStation2.
-We have a large selection of dvds for all ages and a selection of cds.
+The villa has satellite tv with a number of English free to view channels, a large screen tv, dvd player, and PlayStation2.
+We have a large selection of dvds for all ages.
 We also have a large number of traditional family games such as scrabble, boggle, bingo etc along with jigsaw puzzles and games for younger children.
 There is a bookcase full of contemporary paperbacks and reference books.

 There are two sets of frenchdoors from the living area opening up onto a covered terrace where the outside dining table and 6 chairs are located.
 There is a built in bbq, 6 sunloungers as well as umbrellas and side tables around the garden.
 There is a seat under the shade of the mulberry tree and also a swing seat by the pool.
 Cushions for all outside furniture are located in the storage trunks.